 The battle system is very similar to Baiten Kaitos with the card system, but once you defeat the Shy Guy and let the water flow on the castle wall, it will get the water wheel working so that Mario can get through the toilet paper so he can get access to the mini Paint Star at the top of the town square.

-After getting the Paint Star, players will be able to venture to Ruddy Road after completing the Port Prisma course.
+After getting the Paint Star, players will be able to venture to Ruddy Road after completing the Port Prisma Museum segment.

 When you get to Ruddy Road there's a house you can paint and after splashing it in plenty of color head around to the back where you can paint the back part of the house in order to complete the painted house.